This article looks at the year ahead for HIPAA enforcement:

 Beyond encryption, Lynsey provides a couple of quick suggestions to stay legal:

 - Review and update your organizational policies and procedures.

 - Perform vulnerability assessments frequently.

-You can also ease your burden by partnering with a HIPPA Compliant Hosting associate that Complete Healthcare Solutions praises for “secure infrastructure and expertise in Healthcare IT.”
-Get a quote and a free consultation today and consider any of our other Cloud Server Options.
+You can also ease your burden by partnering with a HIPAA Compliant Hosting associate that Complete Healthcare Solutions praises for “secure infrastructure and expertise in Healthcare IT.”
+Get a quote and a free consultation today and consider any of our other VPS hosting options.